300 hrs AYTT

 Students must attend a private session (at 50% of the lead teachers' normal rates) with the lead teachers and are encouraged to follow this up with further sessions at a substantive discount.
 Students will also be given the opportunity to teach classes at The Centre and receive feedback on these classes.
 Students will also have discounted access to classes at The Centre and workshops with Christopher and Emma during the teacher training.

 We will also offer ongoing support and mentoring with one session free for each student around learning skills and strategies, presentation skills and teaching skills.
 This is subject to advance booking and availability.
 There will also be the opportunity to follow up with more sessions at a discount rate (50% of the lead teachers' normal rates) to make your learning and exam experience one of delight, rather than stress.

 Assessment from the lead teachers will be continual and throughout the duration of the course.
 Coursework will be issued after each session and usually includes: a written assignment, reading a text, maintaining an ongoing yoga journal about your personal experiences, teaching community classes and maintaining a regular personal practice.
-There will be two exams, 1) Philosophy & Ethics and 2) Anatomy & Science on the retreat, at the end of the course.
+There will be two exams, 1) Philosophy & Ethics and 2) Anatomy & Science at the end of the course.
 There will also be a 1-hour final teaching assessment.

 recognition of standard & The Yoga Alliance